Air purifiers are wonderful and can definitely improve your quality of life. Unfortunately, a lot of the ones sold today can be hard to figure out.

 As I mentioned earlier, it’s generally best to avoid HEPA-type purifiers.
 But there are exceptions to the rule.

 The Holmes desktop air purifier I showed earlier is an example I can use.
-It’s it’s more of a budget model.
+It’s more of a budget model.
 However, in this case, Holmes does specify it can trap contaminants down to 2 microns (2uM) in size.

 While that’s poor in comparison to a real HEPA filter, it’s still ok for some purposes.
 For example, for larger particles like dust mites, household dust, hair, and so forth it can work just fine.